Warehouse Receiving Best Practices (and Checklist!)

 Every shipment must be verified, evaluated to ensure the shipment is free from damage, and accurately logged.
 Your warehouse product inspection system, to be efficient, should be digitally produced and verified automatically.
 Working with a shipping company that uses AI technology to manage shipping makes the process of receiving far more efficient.
 Proof of Delivery (POD) should be signed – after verification and inspection.
 At Carggo, our system generates full documentation with individual item count, number of pallets, product codes, and condition of shipment to help increase efficiency in the process of warehouse verification – no guesswork and fewer man hours.

 Rather than struggling with shipping companies that arrive at unscheduled times, leading to detention time, stress, and increased risk of errors or accidents, your shipments can arrive on time, full documentation for ease of verification.
-Our fully-automated platform was built to meet the needs of shippers, carriers, and assist warehouse managers to have a sane, accurate system.
+Our brokerage was built to meet the needs of shippers, carriers, and assist warehouse managers to have peace of mind.